Creating a static configuration file

 - Create a node group of any suitable configuration.

-and configure it to work with the created cluster.
+and set it up to work with the created cluster.
 Add the credentials to thetest.kubeconfig

 flag.